floriankraft/qmk_firmware/keyboards/lelelab/lele76/readme.md

 ![lelelab/lele76](imgur.com image replace me!)

 This sourcecode is my attempt to create a working firmware for the LeleLab Y2K.
 The original sourcecode is outdated / working with an unknown previous version of QMK.
-As long as the developer of the original sourcecode does not open his work to the public these files can be taken as a reference to create a custom version of the firmware.
+As long as the developer of the original sourcecode does not open his work to the public these files can be taken as a starting point to create a custom version of the firmware.

 -   Keyboard Maintainer: [LeleLab](https://www.lelelab.work/)
 -   Hardware Supported: Currently unknown